Gizem03/first-week-challenge/README.md

 - Ensured that heading elements follow a logical, sequential order
 - Organized CSS properties to follow semantic structure and added comments to delineate each separation
 - Removed duplication from CSS properties
-- Alt text was added to images, improving accessibility
+- Alt text was added to images, improving the experience of users who use screen readers
 - Fixed an unresponsive link and ensured that all links function correctly

 ## Installation